Templates

 Student and faculty research is supported by government and private agencies, including the National Science Foundation, U.S. Forest Service, U.S. Department of Agriculture, U.S. Army Corps of Engineers, Virginia Department of Environmental Quality, U.S. Department of Energy, Virginia Department of Game and Inland Fisheries, Virginia Coast Reserve Long-Term Ecological Research Network, Virginia Sea Grant, and the Virginia Natural Heritage Program.
 The department is supported by over sixty faculty and staff members.

 The Department of Gender, Sexuality and Women’s Studies (GSWS) within the College of Humanities and Sciences at Virginia Commonwealth University (VCU), offers a major and a minor for undergraduate students, and a graduate certificate program.
 Undergraduate students majoring in GSWS have the opportunity to choose between two interdisciplinary concentrations, general and health and science.
 All programs are designed to provide students with a solid academic base for graduate studies and the credentials necessary for careers in the private or non-profit sector.
 GSWS draws upon the theories, skills, pedagogy and perspectives of the humanities, social/behavioral sciences, life/physical sciences, and the arts.
-In 2007, the International Experiences Scholarship was established by the Sledd Family Charitable Fund of the Community Foundation Serving Richmond and Central Virginia.
+The Harrell-Benson Scholarship is awarded to an undergraduate student majoring or minoring in gender, sexuality and women’s studies.
+Students in need of financial support will be given preference, as will students who are the first in their family to attend college.
 The purpose of the scholarships is to provide VCU GSWS students with demonstrated financial need the opportunity to study abroad for academic credit as part of either a summer or semester study abroad or other international or global activist experience where academic credit is earned.
 Instruction is offered by nine faculty members.

 The Department of History, within the College of Humanities and Sciences at Virginia Commonwealth University (VCU), is home to two dozen talented teachers and scholars who offer diverse courses on the human making of our world.
 VCU History majors investigate the past across boundaries of time and place, and apply their knowledge and skills in capstone courses.
 The History M. A. program engages graduate students through analysis of development across time and directs them into independent research and writing.
 The department’s three student organizations, the Alexandrian Society, History Now!, and the History Graduate Student Association, provide opportunities for leadership as well as fellowship.
 Richmond and central Virginia boast a plethora of public history institutions, where students gain practical experience through internships for academic credit.